Lifestyle Benefits: The Ultimate Guide

 What are lifestyle benefits?

-If that’s a little bit dense, let’s take a second and break it down a bit.
+If that’s a little bit heavy, let’s take a second and break it down a bit.

-There are lots of different ways a company compensates its employees for the work they do.
+There are lots of different ways a company compensates its team for the work they do.
 Each has a slightly different goal in mind.

 Salaries and wages are, of course, the main method of compensation.
-That’s a no-brainer.
 Without this, you don’t have employees, you just have volunteers (and probably not for long, because people need money to, like, eat and stuff).

-So here’s the golden question: what elevates a perk to be a lifestyle benefit?
+So here’s the golden question: what elevates an employee perk to be a lifestyle benefit?

-The thing that sets lifestyle benefits apart – what makes them so meaningful and impactful – is that they help employees reach their own most important life goals.
+The thing that sets lifestyle benefits apart – what makes them so meaningful and impactful – is they help workers reach their own most important life goals.
 Think about the things that matter most to you.
-The list might include: your physical and mental health, personal financial health, the safety and happiness of your family, personal growth and education… The list could go on and on.
+The list might include your physical health and mental health, personal financial health, the safety and happiness of your family, personal growth and education.
+The list could go on and on.
 Therefore, any perk that would support you in one of these goals would qualify as a lifestyle perk.
 Need an example?
 We’ve got lots below!

 Why Offer Lifestyle Benefits?

-Why would a company fork out the money for a benefit that only helps employees outside of the workplace?
+Why would a company fork out the money for a benefit that only helps workers outside of the workplace?

 Think of it this way.
-Remember how we said that employees have goals that are important to them?
-Company goals rarely even make the list.
-And they’ll never hold the same place in your employees’ hearts as their own personal goals.
+Remember how we said employees have goals that are important to them?
+Company objectives rarely even make the list and will never hold the same place in your workers’ hearts as their own personal goals.
 To complicate things further, people who are experiencing trouble at home, or stress surrounding these goals, can have even more trouble focusing on work when they are at work.

-Clearly there are some distinct and measurable benefits that come from providing desirable lifestyle benefits to employees.
+Clearly some distinct and measurable benefits come from providing desirable lifestyle benefits to your team.

-For one thing, helping make sure all their other needs (the ones they care most about) are taken care of, can clear up space in their limited attention for what matters most to you.
+For one thing, helping make sure all their other needs are taken care of can clear up space in their limited attention for what matters most to you.
 Stress is a major killer of productivity.
 The right lifestyle benefits are highly effective destroyers of homelife stress.

 In addition, workers will give their loyalty to an employer who helps them succeed where it matters.
 After all, 60% of job seekers strongly consider a company’s perks and benefits before accepting a job offer.
-When it comes to recruiting top talent, if a candidate’s offers are pretty comparable (as they often are), an attractive lifestyle benefits package can set you apart.
-And, if current employees already have fulfilling benefits at your company, it’s a lot harder for other companies to woo them away, even with higher salaries.
+When it comes to recruiting top talent, if a candidate’s offers are comparable (as they often are), an attractive lifestyle benefits package can set you apart.
+And, if your current workforce already has fulfilling benefits at your company, it’s a lot harder for other companies to woo them away, even with higher salaries.

 Lifestyle Benefits Work – Here’s Why

-You might ask: How can I help my employees feel more valued, secure and enriched?
+You might ask: How can I help my team members feel more valued, secure and enriched?
 How can I attract the best talent?
 How can I increase employee engagement and retention?
 To all these questions and more, lifestyle benefits are a solid answer.

 People are placing more and more value on the benefits they receive from a job AND are becoming more vocal about it.
-In fact, 80% of employees would choose more benefits over pay raise, while in another survey 92% of employees reported that benefits are key to their overall job satisfaction.
+In fact, 1 in 3 employees would choose more benefits over a pay raise.
+One survey showed a direct correlation between benefits and job satisfaction as 82% of employees with 10+ benefits reported they were “thriving” at work, whereas only 58% with 1-4 benefits could say the same.

-Here are some of the reasons they work so well:
+Here are some of the reasons lifestyle benefits work so well:

-1. Lifestyle Benefits are data-driven and thus can be personalized to your employee base.
+1. Lifestyle Benefits are data-driven and thus can be personalized to your workforce.

 Lifestyle benefits are only as effective as a business’s ability to choose ones that will be used and loved.
 As they become more ubiquitous among businesses big and small, ideas and data are being shared.
 This is great for any business wanting to get started.
-Data is showing that certain benefits are popular among various demographic groups based on age, gender, interests and more.
+Data shows certain benefits are popular among various demographic groups based on age, gender, interests and more.

-But when it comes to designing your own lifestyle benefits, the prime source of information (and really the only source you need) are the actual people working for you right now.
-The great news is that employees are more than willing to share what benefits they want.
+But when it comes to designing your own lifestyle benefits, the prime source of information (and really the only source you need) is the actual people working for you right now.
+The great news is people are more than willing to share what benefits they want.
 All you need to do is ask.

-This makes lifestyle benefits infinitely customizable, not just business by business, but employee by employee.
-Yet, the real magic comes from each employee’s ability to choose.
-For example, even among health and wellness benefits, people have varied definitions of health and want support their own in the manner most meaningful to them.
-Because lifestyle benefits are typically more affordable for companies to offer, they can give an array of options and allow employees to choose the ones most relevant to them.
+This makes lifestyle benefits infinitely customizable, not just business by business, but worker by worker.
+Yet, the real magic comes from each person’s ability to choose.
+For example, even among health and wellness benefits, people have varied definitions of health and want to support their own in the manner most meaningful to them.
+Because lifestyle benefits are typically more affordable for companies to offer, they can give an array of options and allow workers to choose the ones most relevant to them.

-Better still, when you go through the whole process (we break the process down below), employees feel seen and appreciated.
-It demonstrates to them that you are interested in their total wellbeing and that you care about more than just how they benefit you.
+Better still, when you go through the whole process (we break the process down below), workerfeel seen and appreciated.
+It demonstrates to them you are interested in their total well-being and you care about more than just how they benefit you.

 2. Lifestyle benefits are easily adjusted to changing economic stressors.

 Many lifestyle benefits are driven by socio-economic factors like the rising cost of healthcare, the caregiver crisis and the recession.
-Therefore, companies can change up their lifestyle benefits offerings to find new answers when different troubles arrive.
-Just as importantly, each individual employee can adjust their benefits as they move between life’s challenges.
+Therefore, companies can change their lifestyle benefits offerings to find new answers when different troubles arrive.
+Just as importantly, each worker can adjust their benefits as they move between life’s challenges.

 3. Lifestyle benefits are inclusive.

-Not all benefits are created equal and neither are the people who may or may not use them.
-For instance, health insurance is too expensive to offer to part time employees and freelancers.
-Some employees do not have enough room in their budgets to take advantage of a 401K match program.
-Perks like parental leave, tuition reimbursement and retirement planning are only useful to the employees in those particular seasons of life.
+Not all benefits are created equal, and neither are the people who may or may not use them.
+For instance, health insurance is too expensive to offer to part-time employees and freelancers.
+Some workers do not have enough room in their budgets to take advantage of a 401K match program.
+Perks like parental leave, tuition reimbursement and childcare assistance are only useful to the workers in those particular seasons of life, which is why utilization averages between <1% to maybe 15% among workforces.

-It may feel as though your core benefits are universal, and therefore of equal importance to all employees.
-Admittedly, few benefits are truly universal on their own (though discount programs with a focus on everyday essentials comes about as close as you can get).
-And yet, a suite of inclusive benefits handpicked to fit your unique workforce can allow each employee to design a benefits package that perfectly matches his/her needs.
+It may feel as though your core benefits are universal, and therefore of equal importance to all.
+Admittedly, few benefits are truly universal on their own (though discount programs with a focus on everyday essentials come about as close as you can get).
+Yet, a suite of inclusive benefits handpicked to fit your unique workforce can allow each worker to design a benefits package that perfectly matches his/her needs.
 That way no one feels like they’re missing out on anything.

 4. Lifestyle benefits are meant to be used right away, in a positive way.

 If you think about it, most traditional benefits are not actually intended to be used… at least not often.
-For example, various insurances can help you have peace of mind but are really only useful if you become sick, disabled, or even dead in the case of life insurance.
+For example, various insurances can help you have peace of mind but are only useful if you become sick, disabled, or even deceased (in the case of life insurance).

 Many companies have already begun to integrate lifestyle benefits into their benefits packages.
-Granted, not every company has the budget to offer a $1200 wellness stipend (to use on massages and other physical therapy) as Salesforce does, or run 30 on-site cafes with varied worldwide cuisines as Google does.
-However, there’s a wide variety of lifestyle benefits to fit any employer’s budget and/or need (even with new employee needs emerging every day).
+Granted, not every company has the budget to offer a $1200 wellness stipend (to use on massages and other physical therapy) as Salesforce does or run 30 on-site cafes with varied worldwide cuisines like Google.
+However, there’s a wide variety of lifestyle benefits to fit any employer’s budget and/or need (even with new worker needs emerging every day).

-Below is a list of ideas of lifestyle benefit ideas in the most popular wellness categories out there:
+Below is a list of lifestyle benefit ideas in the most popular wellness categories:

 Health & Wellness